 The National Council on the Aging conducted a study of 2,300 seniors who suffered some form of hearing loss and discovered that paranoia, anxiety, and depression negatively impacted the emotional health more often than those who don’t have hearing loss.
 The link between loss of hearing and mental health issues makes sense since people with loss of hearing often have trouble communicating with others in social or family scenarios.
 This can lead to feelings of isolation, which can eventually result in depression.
 Due to these feelings of exclusion and isolation, anxiety and even paranoia can be the consequence, particularly if left untreated.
 It’s been shown that recovery from depression is aided by wearing hearing aids.
 But a mental health professional should still be consulted if you have depression, anxiety, or paranoia.

 All the parts of our bodies are one interconnected machine – an apparently unconnected part can be affected negatively if a different part stops functioning as it is supposed to.
 This is the case with our ears and hearts.
 For instance, hearing loss will occur when blood does not flow easily from the heart to the inner ear.
 Another disease that can affect the inner ear’s nerve ending, and is also connected to heart disease is diabetes which causes messages from the ear to the brain to be mixed up.
-In order to determine whether hearing loss is caused by heart disease or diabetes, if you have a family history of those illnesses consult both a hearing expert and a cardiac specialist because neglecting the symptoms can cause serious or possibly even fatal consequences.
+In order to determine whether hearing loss is caused by heart disease or diabetes, if you have a family history of those illnesses let us know in addition to consulting with a cardiac specialist because neglecting the symptoms can cause serious or possibly even fatal consequences.

 If you suffer from hearing loss or are experiencing any of the negative effects outlined above, please contact us so we can help you live a healthier life.
 Schedule your appointment now.